 Up Your A11y: Handling Page Titles

 Setting the title in React

 Given that React produces single page applications, the page title never changes unless it is specifically managed.
 This leaves your users with few clues to the page that they’re currently viewing without entering and reading your content.
-The great news though is that managing the page title is super simple via the React Document Title component.
+The great news though is that managing the page title can be done with minimal effort via the React Document Title component.

 You can even tie the page title to a property in your component’s state if need be, e.g. if you need to load the page title from an API or elsewhere when the component mounts.